garden-io/garden/docs/reference/config-template-config.md

 ---
 order: 43
-title: Module Template Configuration
+title: ConfigTemplate Reference
 ---

-# Module Template Configuration Reference
+# ConfigTemplate Reference

 Below is the schema reference for `ConfigTemplate` configuration files.
 To learn more about config templates, see the [Config Templates guide](../using-garden/config-templates.md).